Vinwcent/RTS/README.md

 </p>

 ## Last Update
-- Fog of war working on both devices
+- Pan selector graphics
+- Wolves and ambassadors units

 ## Next update
-- Wolves that make units bleed
-- Ambassadors that can recruit enemy units
-- Beautiful pan Selector
-- User friendly title Screen
-- Possibility to choose side (Human or orc) before the game
+- None but feel free to take my project and do whatever you want